sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/devops.md

 If you only need the basic GEMDRIVE experience (folder-as-drive, floppies, ACSI), the sister microfirmware [Drives Emulator](/sidecartridge-multidevice/microfirmwares/drives_emulator/) is what you want. **DevOps** is the developer-focused variant of that surface, with the runner, debug and HTTP management features stitched on top.

+{: .important }
+For the full reference, more end-to-end examples and the complete API documentation, head to the project's [README on GitHub](https://github.com/sidecartridge/md-devops/blob/main/README.md).
+The page below is a curated overview; the README is the source of truth and is kept in sync with each release.

 <details open markdown="block">
   <summary>
     Table of contents